-The relative accuracy of PRS-RSRP is defined as accuracy of the difference between two PRS-RSRP measurements.
+The relative PRS-RSRP accuracy is defined as accuracy of the difference between two PRS-RSRP measurements.

 The relative PRS-RSRP accuracy requirements apply for the cases when PRS-RSRP is measured from PRS resources in the same PRS resource set in FR1.